applandinc/appmap-dotnet/README.md

 When using XUnit, test parallelization is disabled; otherwise the test code interleaves and the appmap make no sense.

-## ASP.NET core integration

-AppMap hooks into *Microsoft.AspNetCore.Builder.ApplicationBuilder.Build* allowing it to detect and record HTTP requests and responses.

 ## Configuration

 ### Configuration file